 In the research the Dept. of Immunology predominantly focusses:

 - On aberrant pro- and anti-inflammatory set points of monocytes/macrophages/dendritic cells and of Th1, Th17 and T regulatory cells as important causes of the activation of the IRS.
-Aberrations of these cells are studied in T1D, AIT, BD, MDD, PPP, SCZ, MS and atherosclerosis.
+Aberrations of these cells are studied in T1D, AIT, BD, MDD, PPP, SCZ, MS, atherosclerosis and COVID19.
 At present a large scale EU program (19 partners from 10 EU countries.) is coordinated by Prof Drexhage, which has as short title MOODINFLAME and this program views mood disorders as ‘low-grade special inflammations of the brain’.

 - On molecular mimicry between auto-antigens and environmental antigens as another important cause of autoimmune diseases, such as GBS.